projectcontour/contour-operator/design/gateway-api.md

 ### Operator

-Update the operator to only instantiate a Contour instance if `contour.spec.gatewayClassRef` is "None".
+Update the operator to only provision a Contour instance if `contour.spec.gatewayClassRef` is "None".

 Create a controller that reconciles the GatewayClass resource and performs the following: